lanisalt/digital-writing-folio/exercises.md

 (looking at you, rupi kaur) <br/>
 <p>
 It was under my impression that the defining factor of a poem would just be the intention behind it - if you write it as a poem, its a poem.
 So when we learnt about dadaist poems this week, I was confused about what made them poetry.
 There's a little bit of intention, but there isn't much writing involved at all, as the point is to take something that already exists and make something new out of it.
 I naturally supposed that meant that the poetic element of it wasn't the writing itself, then, it was the method behind a dadaist poem - meiticulously cutting an article or piece of writing up, shaking them and laying them out to make it your own - that makes it poetic.
 What confused me, though, was whether copy-pasting a piece of text into a box and clicking a button counted as the same thing, as it takes a lot less effort and dedication than the traditional method.
 (Turns out this is actually on brand when you look at the anti-art roots of dadaism. it's a double dada, if you will.)
 Eventually I came to the conclusion that, duh (da), the whole point was that you can still create poetry and find meaning in nonsense without any skill or formal training.
 It's quite literally the modern art of poetry, (with my personal preferences towards their more traditonal counterparts to boot.) <br/>
+I'm still a bit iffy about coding at this point - it's still pretty overwhelming to me, and have found it frustrating to find my footing in this new medium, even with the coding playground exercise.
+However, it's all part of the learning process, and I have enjoyed the interactive aspects.
+I mentioned before that the exercises and readings have made coding a little less intimidating to me, but it's also helped me see E-lit as a medium, just like poetry and screenwriting, and, of course as a fiction writer, I'm not going to be immediately good at it, as much as that annoys my perfectionist brain.
 </p>

+### Algorithm & constraint
+#### What is an algorithm?
+What is a constraint?
+#### Can you think of ways you might already be using these in your writing? (e.g., tools, techniques or processes that constrain and sytematise the way you write)?
+#### Why were the Oupilo writers so interested in the intersection of maths and literature?
+#### How does algorthmic writing make us think differently about authorship?

 #### Dadaist poem I generated using an extract of my own writing: